palikar/dotfiles/.emacs.d/EMACS.md

 # Abstract

-This is the cofiguration of my EmonkeysMACS-Editor written in [Org mode](https://orgmode.org/) in [literate style programming](https://en.wikipedia.org/wiki/Literate_programming).
+This is the configuration of my EMACS-Editor written in [Org mode](https://orgmode.org/) in [literate style programming](https://en.wikipedia.org/wiki/Literate_programming).
 I've sort of hoarded a lot of different packages and different `.emacs` files from all over the internet and just stucked them together.
-Using the configuraion as is it is is not really advisable.
+Using the configuration as is it is is not really advisable.
 Some things may seem weird and 'wrongly' configured, but hey&#x2026;this is EMACS.
 Still, you may found some hidden gems in here that can greatly simplify your work with the editor.
-I don't use `[[https://github.com/jwiegley/use-package][use-package]]` as I found that it actually makes my emacs slugish on windows and I actually prefer to have everything in my local config all the time.
+I don't use `[[https://github.com/jwiegley/use-package][use-package]]` as I found that it actually makes my emacs sluggish on windows and I actually prefer to have everything in my local config all the time.
 Download the repo with

     git clone https://github.com/palikar/dotfiles

-and setupe emacs
+and setup emacs

     . setup-emacs.sh

 // I've drawn a lot of inspiration for my Emacs configuration form:

 -   [here](https://github.com/zamansky/using-emacs) (for the genera concept of the configuration file)
--   [also here](https://sriramkswamy.github.io/dotemacs/) (for the all of the *hydras*)
+-   [also here](https://sriramkswamy.github.io/dotemacs/) (for some of my *hydras*)

 # Key bindings custom map